 Everyone can benefit from having a household evacuation plan in place.
 It is the best way to protect your family in case of disaster, whether it is a large-scale natural catastrophe or an emergency that causes you to leave your house temporarily.
 Every disaster plan MUST include your companion animals!
+Learn more about disaster planning for your pets from the Humane Society of the United States.

-Microchip your animals and keep up-to-date identification on your dog or cat at all times.
+Microchip your pets and keep up-to-date identification on your dog or cat at all times.
 Make sure the collar is properly fitted (avoid chain link collars for dogs and use breakaway collars for cats).
 It is a good idea to have a friend or family members phone number on your pet’s identification tag in case you cannot be contacted.

 Have current color photographs of your pet showing and distinguishing markings with your emergency supplies.
 If you and your pet become separated, these photographs will help identify him.